cober2019/Network-Automation/ProjectRouting/README.rst

 **Database Tool**

-Path: Software/dbtool

 Get and view routing tables from a local sqlite database.
-Credential entry is here or just skip credential input if your've previosly populated the table.
+Credential entry is here or just skip credential input if you've previosly populated the table.
 You can query the routing table using the following permameters

 When loading the tool you will see: